publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptI/m__us_usc_t47_s336.md

     (b) __Contents of regulations__

-    In prescribing the regulations required by subsection (a) of this section, the Commission shall—
+    In prescribing the regulations required by subsection (a), the Commission shall—

         (1) only permit such licensee or permittee to offer ancillary or supplementary services if the use of a designated frequency for such services is consistent with the technology or method designated by the Commission for the provision of advanced television services;